PMP Audit Preparation

 No applicant applying for the PMP exam knows whether or not they will be selected for a PMI audit.

 There is no telling whether or not you will get audited.
-However, The selection process is random, so any candidate has a chance of being selected.
+The selection process is random, so any candidate has a chance of being selected.

 Can PMP audits be avoided?